 The legislation governing school attendance in Ireland is the Education (Welfare) Act 2000.
-Under the Act the minimum school leaving age is raised to 16 years (was 15), or the completion of three years of post-primary education, whichever is the later.
+Under the Act the minimum school leaving age is 16 years, or until students have completed 3 years of second-level education, whichever is the later.

-Article 42 of Bunreacht na hÉireann (the Constitution) acknowledges that the primary and natural educator of the child is the family and guarantees to respect the right and duty of parents to provide, according to their means, for the religious and moral, intellectual, physical and social education of their children.
+The Irish Constitution recognises the family as the primary educator of the child.
+It guarantees to respect the right and duty of parents to provide (according to their means) for the religious and moral, intellectual, physical and social education of their children.
 Parents are free to provide this education in their homes or in schools recognised or established by the State.

-The National Educational Welfare Board (NEWB) is the national agency established to ensure that every child attends school regularly, or otherwise receives an appropriate minimum education.
+The Child and Family Agency's (Tusla) is responsible for ensuring that every child attends school regularly, or otherwise receives an appropriate minimum education.
 It also advises the Government on school attendance and education provision.
-The Board's emphasis is on helping schools, families and children, rather than imposing penalties for non-attendance at school.
-It employs educational welfare officers at local level throughout the country to provide support and advice to parents and schools and to follow up on absences from school.
+Tusla's emphasis is on helping schools, families and children, rather than imposing penalties for non-attendance at school.
+Tusla employs educational welfare officers at local level throughout the country to provide support and advice to parents and schools and to follow up on absences from school.
 They also help to co-ordinate all policies concerning attendance and educational welfare.
-The Board's remit includes responsibility for the Home School Community Liaison Scheme, the School Completion Programme and the Educational Welfare Sevice (EWS).

-The NEWB publishes reports on school attendance at primary and post primary schools.
+Tusla publishes reports on school attendance at primary and second-level schools.

-Schools are obliged to keep a register of the students attending the school.
-They must also maintain attendance records for all students and inform the NEWB if a child is absent for more than 20 days in a school year.
+Schools must keep a register of the students attending the school.
+They must also maintain attendance records for all students and inform the Child and Family Agency's educational welfare services if a child is absent for more than 20 days in a school year.

-The principal must also inform the NEWB if, in his/her view, a student has an attendance problem.
+The principal must also inform the Child and Family Agency's educational welfare services if, in their view, a student has an attendance problem.
 This could arise if the student is not coming to school or if the student is suspended.
-You can fin more information about school discipline.
-Schools can make returns to the NEWB online.
+You can find more information about school discipline.
+Schools can make returns to the Tusla online.

 School Attendance Strategy